-- Arrival: Once you arrive for your appointment, the receptionist will direct you to our private mammography waiting area.
-You will use one of the individual changing rooms to undress from the waist up and put on a comfortable exam top (be sure the snaps are in front!).
+- Arrival: You will undress from the waist up and put on a comfortable exam top (be sure the snaps are in front!).
 Lockers are available to store your belongings.

 - Prep Questions: The female technologist will bring you into the mammography exam room, where she will ask you simple questions about yourself and your family health history.
 This is a good time to mention if you have any concerning lumps or if you have had surgery or breast implants.

 - Positioning: The tech will have you stand in front of the mammography machine and will adjust it to your height.
 She will ask you to take your arm out of one of the sleeves of the top so that your breast can be examined on the machine.
 You will be asked to lean in toward the machine to properly position your breast.

 - Compression: The tech will gently place a device on top of your breast to allow for the necessary compression.
 She will ask you to hold your breath while the machine compresses the breast for a few brief seconds and takes the mammogram picture.
 Once the picture is done, the compression releases.
 The tech will adjust your position to make the process as comfortable as possible.

 - Repeat: There will be four images taken of each breast—so, four different moments of adjusting, compression and release per breast.